milkylainen/stm32mp1sign/README.md

 > stm32key fuse 0xc0000000
 ```
 3. You can now use stm32mp1sign	or STM32MP_SigningTool_CLI to sign your	TF-A (fsbl) binary.
-Using stm32mp1sign, the	image is modified in situ. key path must contain a private key
+Using stm32mp1sign, the	image is modified in situ.
+The key path must contain a private key
 with a public key included.
 If a password is not specified, stm32mp1sign will ask for one.
 ```
 $ stm32mp1sign --image path/to/tf-a-binary --key path/to/privkey --password qwerty